Updated on August 24, 2022

 Many law firms, including The Law Office of Brett H. Pritchard, offer a free consultation to prospective clients.
 Schedule a FREE consultation to ensure that you are hiring the right attorney for your specific case.

-11. Avoid Paying for Appraisals
+14. Avoid Paying for Appraisals

 If possible, you should agree with your spouse on the values of the marital home, automobile, and other assets to avoid paying for appraisals.
 Appraisal fees can be quite substantial, which is why you and your spouse may want to try agreeing on a value to reduce the cost of your divorce.

-12. Prepare a List of Questions for Your Attorney
+15. Prepare for Meetings with Your Attorney

-Instead of contacting your attorney in a scattershot fashion or calling just to vent, get organized, have a plan regarding your meeting or phone call, and write down your important legal questions and concerns.
+Instead of contacting your attorney in a scattershot fashion or calling just to vent, get organized, have a plan for your meeting or phone call, and write down your important legal questions and concerns.

-Additionally, emailing your attorney your game plan for your next meeting or call provides him or her with a heads up about what is to come as well as a better understanding of what your primary divorce concerns are, which means that he or she can be better prepared to tackle the issues at hand.
+Additionally, emailing your attorney your game plan for your next meeting or call provides him or her with a heads-up about what is to come as well as a better understanding of what your primary divorce concerns are, which means that he or she can be better prepared to tackle the issues at hand.

-13. Speak with Your Attorney’s Associates and Paralegals Whenever Possible
+16. Speak with Your Attorney’s Associates and Paralegals Whenever Possible

 You can lower your attorney’s fees by keeping your telephone conversations and meetings with your lawyer to a minimum.
 Another way to reduce your legal fees is to speak with your attorney’s associates, assistants, and paralegals unless you need legal advice.

-14. Avoid Divorce Litigation
+18. Avoid Divorce Litigation

 Taking your divorce case to trial can send the cost of your divorce through the roof in an instant.
 That is why you should avoid litigation at all costs.
 You should hire a skilled Fort Hood divorce attorney to help you reach an out-of-court agreement through negotiations and other alternative dispute resolution methods.

-If there are any terms on which you and your soon-to-be-ex share similar views, you should attempt to hash them out between yourselves.
+1. If there are any terms on which you and your soon-to-be-ex share similar views, you should attempt to hash them out between yourselves.

-All remaining terms should be negotiated with the professional assistance of your divorce attorney.
+2. All remaining terms should be negotiated with the professional assistance of your divorce attorney.

-If you hit a wall on a specific term—or terms—your respective divorce attorneys can negotiate on your behalf.
+3. If you hit a wall on a specific term—or terms—your respective divorce attorneys can negotiate on your behalf.

-For any terms that remain, you can turn to alternative dispute resolution (ADR) methods such as mediation, where a professional mediator will attempt to help you and your divorcing spouse explore your options and find middle ground.
+4. For any terms that remain, you can turn to alternative dispute resolution methods such as mediation, where a professional mediator will attempt to help you and your divorcing spouse explore your options and find middle ground.

 By following this model, you can shed those terms you are able to settle along the way and can apply the guidance of professional legal counsel only as you need it.